 Activities at Area 8

 Area 8 is open weekends from 10am until 4pm.

 Do I need to make a reservation to visit?

-Is swimming allowed at Area 8?
+Are visitors allowed to swim at Area 8?

 Is fishing allowed in the lake at Area 8?